Sharan-Saha/Twitter-Api-Final-Project/README.md

 * Non-Standard libraries
     * pygame
         * https://www.pygame.org/
-        * Module set incorporating many common game development functions into python.
-Handles all the graphical elements in our code
+        * Module incorporating many common game development functions into python.
+Handles all the graphical elements in our code.
     * Tweepy
         * https://www.tweepy.org/
         * Easy to use python library for accessing the Twitter API.
 Returns raw data for real time trending topics in the Twitter app.
     * Pygame Menus
         * https://pypi.org/project/pygame-menu/
         * Library for creating menus and GUIS.
-Gives people the ability to add visuals to their code.
+Gives people the ability to easily add visuals and menus to their code.

-    *
 * Class Interface Design
     * ![general structure](assets/general_structure.jpg)
-    * This does not need to be overly detailed, but should show how your code fits into the Model/View/Controller paradigm.

 * Classes
     * apiCall - Handles getting all the raw API data from the Twitter API and filters the data that can be worked with and adds it to trends.json
+    * apiCodes - Holds our api keys, twitter access tokens, and returns them when assignValues is called.
-    * button - Updates the screen and label with it is clicked.
+    * button - Updates the screen and label when it is clicked.
-    * label - Displays the base and comparison trends and trends update when button is clicked on screen.
+    * label - Displays the base and comparison trends and trends update when a button is clicked on screen.
     * Controller
-        * Responds to every event in the GUI, calls apiCall when the game starts and takes the data from trends.json
+        * Responds to every event in the GUI, runs our menus, calls apiCall when the game starts, and takes the data from trends.json
         * Handles all the logic of base and comparison trends and makes sure they are appropriately displayed in the buttons/labels
-        * Responds to when a new user is added or if a new high score for an existing user is achieved and updates userinfo.json with that  information
+        * When a new user is added or if a new high score for an existing user is achieved, userinfo.json is updated with that information

 ## Project Structure